education and economy

 americorps vista volunteer

 From 2016 through spring of 2019, the Chama Peak Land Alliance is partnering with the Bureau of Reclamation to host the organization’s first VISTA Volunteer.
 Vista is a national AmeriCorps program focused on poverty reduction in communities throughout the United States.
 VISTA Volunteers work to increase the organizational capacity of the nonprofits, tribal and local governments in which they work implementing programs that last beyond their term as volunteers.
-Will Donahoo was our first VISTA and began his service in May 2016.
-Emma Kelly, the current VISTA, started in May 2017 will serve through April 2018.
+Will Donahoo was our first VISTA and began his service in May 2016, Emma Kelly served from May 2017 until April 2018, and Caitlin Barbour is currently serving through March 2019.
 This is the first Bureau of Reclamation VISTA Volunteer in the nation.

 During the year-long position, the VISTA promotes the resiliency and restoration goals of the region through his or her on-the-ground presence in Chama, New Mexico working to engage individuals and support the efforts of the Chama Peak Land Alliance and Bureau of Reclamation as a whole.